siddharthmnn/rewindfs-lite/README.md

 # rewindfs-lite

-rewindfs-lite is a lightweight snapshot-based file versioning tool built to explore rollback systems, file history tracking, and simplified filesystem concepts.
+rewindfs-lite is a small snapshot-based file versioning tool for exploring rollback, file history tracking, and basic filesystem-style metadata handling.

-The project takes inspiration from tools and systems such as Git, Time Machine, and snapshot-oriented filesystems, while keeping the implementation minimal and easy to understand.
+It is a stripped-down prototype of a larger rewindfs idea, focused on the core pieces:
+- snapshots
+- version history
+- rollback
+- file hashing
+- JSON metadata

 ## Features

-* Snapshot creation for files
+- Snapshot creation for files
-* File version history tracking
+- File version history tracking
-* Rollback and recovery support
+- Rollback to older versions
-* SHA-256 file hashing
+- SHA-256 hashing for integrity checks
-* JSON-based metadata indexing
+- JSON-based metadata storage
-* Command-line interface

-## Project Goals
+- Simple command-line interface

+## Why I built it

+I wanted a small project that shows how versioned file recovery works without turning into a huge codebase.

-This project was built to better understand:
+This project is mainly about understanding:

-* snapshot architecture
+- snapshot architecture
-* rollback systems
+- rollback systems
-* file versioning concepts
+- file versioning
-* metadata management
+- metadata indexing
-* hashing and integrity verification
+- hashing and integrity checks
-* filesystem-inspired design
+- filesystem-inspired design

-while implementing a small but functional systems-oriented tool.

 ## Tech Stack

-* Python
+- Python
-* JSON
+- JSON
-* File I/O
+- File I/O
-* hashlib
+- hashlib
-* shutil
+- shutil

 ## Repository Structure